-Lamar CISD believes that appropriate use of students' technology devices enhances our students' education.
-Students are encouraged to bring their own device to school.
+Lamar CISD believes that appropriate use of students' technology devices can enhance our students' education.
+Students are allowed to bring their own device to school.
 This includes, but is not limited to cell phones, smart phones, iPods, iPads, electronic tablets, and laptop computers.
 Students may use devices in class at the teacher's discretion.
 Students must follow the teacher, campus, and district rules.

-Telecommunications devices that disrupt the education process, are used inappropriately or when not allowed by a teacher, staff member, campus, or used in violation of the Student Code of Conduct may be temporarily confiscated.
-School personnel will collect the electronic device and turn it in to the principal's office.
-Parents, guardians, and/or a third party that retains legal right of ownership may obtain a release of the electronic device for a monetary fine.
+Students using telecommunications devices that disrupt the education process or when not allowed by a teacher, staff member, campus, or used in violation of the Student Code of Conduct will be addressed through disciplinary actions, which could include confiscation of the device (see student code of conduct).
 Creation of guidelines for implementation of the policy is the responsibility of the campus, which means that campuses may have specific rules about what electronic devices are allowed and those that are not.
-See campus for details.

 After a 30-day period has expired, the school shall dispose of the electronic device.
-A student who refuses to turn over his/her electronic device when asked by a school employee will have a disciplinary action in accordance with the Student Code of Conduct, ranging from a minor offense to an expellable offense.
+A student who refuses to turn over his/her electronic device when asked by a school employee will have a disciplinary action in accordance with the Student Code of Conduct, ranging from a major offense to an expellable offense.